HTML Entity Encoder

 Does escaping prevent XSS attacks?

-Escaping user input before inserting it into HTML content is the core defense against reflected XSS.
-But attribute, URL and JavaScript contexts each have their own rules — use your template engine's auto-escaping in production.
+Escaping untrusted text before it enters HTML body content is the core defence against reflected XSS, but it is context-dependent.
+Attribute, URL and JavaScript contexts each need their own escaping, so in production code rely on your template engine's context-aware auto-escaping rather than escaping by hand.

 Advertisement